Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 • Funeral costs in fatal accidents

 UMBI typically has no deductible, making it very accessible when you need it most.
-Experts — including personal injury attorneys — consistently urge drivers to purchase UMBI limits that match their liability limits, since medical costs in a serious accident can easily exceed $100,000.
+Insurance experts consistently recommend purchasing UMBI limits that match your liability limits — at least $100,000 per person/$300,000 per accident — since the additional premium is minimal relative to the financial protection it provides, and medical costs in a serious accident can easily exceed $100,000.

 Uninsured Motorist Property Damage (UMPD)